camptocamp/c2cwsgiutils/README.md

 * STATS_VIEW (c2c.stats_view): if defined, will enable the stats view `{C2C_BASE_PATH}/stats.json`
 * STATSD_ADDRESS (c2c.statsd_address): if defined, send stats to the given statsd server
 * STATSD_PREFIX (c2c.statsd_prefix): prefix to add to every metric names
+* STATSD_USE_TAGS: If true, automatic metrics will use tags

 If enabled, some metrics are automatically generated: